 Hey, I’m 26, and I still need sheroes.

-Below, you’ll find a list, in no particular order of some of my favorite urban fantasy reads/series, featuring kickass women, AKA “strong female leads”.
+Below, you’ll find a list, in no particular order of some of my favorite urban fantasy reads/series, featuring women who kick BUTT, AKA “strong female leads”.
 If I missed an author in this roundup, please do tweet corrections at: Brianne Huntsman.
 I’m always looking for a new series to devour.

 Set in the 1870’s, this steampunk series follows the adventures of Alexia Tarabotti.
 Unlike other series (side eye), Alexia doesn’t spend the first 4 out of 5 books in the series as a star-crossed lover — Carriger has Alexia going on adventures *with* her one true love, which I’m all about.